diveshjain-phy/zombie_galaxies/README.md

 Radio_interferometry.pdf : It is a living document on Radio interferometry.

-list_sources: It is a list of phoenix sources combining sources from www.galaxyclusters.com and https://arxiv.org/pdf/1808.04057.pdf
+list_sources: It is a list of Phoenix sources combining sources from www.galaxyclusters.com and https://arxiv.org/pdf/1808.04057.pdf